 Camp Kitchen

 For such a big campground, one of the surprises here is that there is just the one camp kitchen on site.
-The camp kitchen includes a fridge, plenty of BBQs to use, microwave, a couple of toasters, hot water and two sinks for washing up.
-There are also around 6 picnic benches here.
+The camp kitchen includes a fridge, plenty of BBQs to use, a microwave, a couple of toasters, hot water, and two sinks for washing up.
+There are also approximately six picnic benches here.

-Despite having everything you need, I wouldn’t want to be relying on the camp kitchen during your stay as with just the one on site, you may well find a huge line up to use it.
+Despite having everything you need, I wouldn’t want to be relying on the camp kitchen during your stay, as with just the one on site, you may well find a huge line to use it.

 Toilets and Showers

-While there may well only be the one camp kitchen, there are plenty of toilet and shower blocks around the place.
+There may be only one camp kitchen, but there are many toilet and shower blocks.
 You’ll never need to walk far to use the toilet here – although I did note that it said some blocks were not open during weekdays – although they were while we were – but perhaps that’s because it was school holidays when we visited.

-We mostly just used the one toilet block during our stay – but found them to be relatively clean, always had toilet paper in them and the showers had great pressure and were nice and hot.
-Probably the only downside was there were only two showers and in the evenings and first thing in the morning, there was always a huge line up for the showers.
+We mostly just used the one toilet block during our stay but found them to be relatively clean, always had toilet paper in them, and the showers had great pressure and were nice and hot.
+Probably the only downside was there were only two showers, and in the evenings and first thing in the morning, there was always a huge line for the showers.

 Laundry Facilities

-Each of the toilet and shower block had a small laundry room inside with just the one washing machine and dryer.
-We didn’t use the laundry facilities during our stay and whenever I walked past one, they were always available.
+Each of the toilet and shower blocks had a small laundry room inside with just the one washing machine and dryer.
+We didn’t use the laundry facilities during our stay, and whenever I walked past one, they were always available.

 Picnic and BBQ Facilities